Automation

 Every morning, copy and paste the headlines from 2-3 news sources relevant to your industry.
 Then use this prompt:

-I run a [your business type] serving [your audience] in the UK.
+I run a [your business type] serving [your clients/audience] in the UK.

 Here are today's headlines from [source 1], [source 2], and [source 3]: